filecoin-project/devgrants/rfps/new-wave-4-rfps.md

 *Other notes*
 - The Remote Signer module can be a small Docker.
 - Node keys for storage deals are out of scope (but could be added).
+- [Filecoin signing tools](https://github.com/zondax/filecoin-rs) is an existing standalone library that includes BLS signing and can be a locus for a remote signer / KMS.

 Support for a various HSMs will be considered as this increases security biodiversity e.g. Ledger Nano X, YubiHSM2, USB Armory, iMX8, cloud vaults, etc. PCIe and rack HSMs integrations may be considered but they are expensive options for miners.)